• Skip to primary navigation

 • 1 teaspoon vanilla extract

-• 3 tablespoon milk (plus more as needed)
+• 3 tablespoons milk (plus more as needed)

 Before You Begin!
 If you make this, please leave a review and rating letting us know how you liked this recipe!
 This helps our business thrive & continue providing free recipes.